THOMASELOVE/500-classes-2024/project/proposal2.md

 ## General Notes

-- Please check Canvas for additional feedback from Leila and myself.
+- Canvas may or many not contain additional feedback from Leila and myself at this point.
 - In many cases, I have adjusted your title to improve it, and/or to meet the 80 character limit.
 Use this version of the title, or another I will like better that remains at a maximum of 80 characters.
 - The next project-related deliverable is the [project update](https://thomaselove.github.io/500-2024/proj500.html#the-project-update) due Tuesday 2024-04-02 at 9 AM to Canvas.
 Some of you did an update as part of the second draft, for which I am grateful, but you'll need to submit a revised one by the April deadline.
 - Don't miss the [analysis tips](https://thomaselove.github.io/500-2024/proj500.html#analysis-tips) within our project instructions.